AidanJReid/Author-Website/README.md

 ### Acknowledgements

-A debt of thanks to my mentor Brian Macharia.
+A debt of thanks to my mentor at Code Institute, Brian Macharia.

 Initial concept of sliding book cover images orginated from [J.A.
 Konrath website](http://www.jakonrath.com).